easypanel-io/website/docs/05-templates/homer/index.md

 ## Benefits

-- Easy Configuration: Homer uses a simple yaml configuration file to define your services and customize the dashboard.
-- Search and Grouping: You can easily search for services and group them for better organization.
+- Convenience: Homer is a static homepage for your server, providing a convenient way to keep all your services at your fingertips.
+It's based on a simple yaml configuration file, making it easy to set up and use.
-- Theme Customization: Homer supports theme customization, allowing you to personalize the look and feel of the dashboard.
+- Customization: Homer allows for theme customization, enabling you to personalize your homepage to suit your preferences.
+It also supports grouping of services for better organization.
-- Offline Health Check: Homer can perform offline health checks for your services, providing you with information about their availability.
-- Installable as PWA: You can install Homer as a Progressive Web App (PWA) for easy access and offline usage.
-- Keyboard Shortcuts: Homer provides keyboard shortcuts for quick navigation, making it even easier to use.
+- Accessibility: With Homer, you can easily search for your services and access them with keyboard shortcuts.
+It also offers offline health checks, ensuring you're always up-to-date with the status of your services.

 ## Features

-- YAML Configuration: Homer uses a simple yaml configuration file to define your services and customize the dashboard.
+- yaml file configuration: Homer uses a simple yaml configuration file, making it easy to set up and manage your homepage.
-- Installable (PWA): Homer can be installed as a Progressive Web App (PWA) for easy access and offline usage.
-- Search: Homer supports search functionality, allowing you to quickly find the services you need.
+- Search and Grouping: Homer supports search and grouping of services, making it easy to find and organize your services.
-- Grouping: You can group your services in Homer for better organization and easier navigation.
-- Theme Customization: Homer allows you to customize the theme of the dashboard to match your preferences.
+- Theme customization: Homer allows for theme customization, enabling you to personalize your homepage to suit your preferences.
-- Offline Health Check: Homer can perform offline health checks for your services, providing you with information about their availability.
+- Offline health check: Homer offers offline health checks, ensuring you're always up-to-date with the status of your services.
-- Keyboard Shortcuts: Homer provides keyboard shortcuts for quick navigation, making it even easier to use.
+- Keyboard shortcuts: Homer supports keyboard shortcuts for quick and easy access to your services.

 ## Links